20 Nov CAMPING IN FRANCE _ALL THE OPTIONS

 After passing by several campings, only one kept my attention for being , let’s say, more natural + near the river.

-I do not really like and tend to avoid those campgrounds where the original natural shape of the place has been lost in order to the space.
+I do not really like and tend to avoid those campgrounds where the original natural shape of the place has been disrupted in order to organize the space.

 Also where extra services rather than the one really necessary has been built to entertain costumers.